robpomeroy/BrightOS/README.md

 It does not have to be costly, to meet computing needs.
 This open source (free!) repository contains an [Ansible](https://www.ansible.com/) playbook for customising Linux to help users with special needs.
 The aim of this project is to create an Ansible build that converts a Linux installation into something suitable for users (particularly children) with special needs.

+Why Linux rather than Windows?
+Several reasons:

+* **Cost.** Open source licensing allows us to distribute the finished work at no cost to end users - who for the reasons above may aleady find their lives to be expensive!
+* **Simplicity.** Using open source software as a starting point avoids becoming bogged down in licensing issues.
+* **Familiarity.** I've been using Linux for over twenty years.
+I've worked with developers and picked up knowledge of orchestration and text-based configuration.
+It's much easier for me to achieve this project's goals with Linux.

 For prerequsites and usage instructions, refer to ```INSTALL.md```

 -- [Rob Pomeroy](https://pomeroy.me/contact "contact me via my website") | [Twitter](https://twitter.com/robpomeroy "reach me on Twitter") | [LinkedIn](https://linkedin/com/in/robpomeroy "connect via LinkedIn")